NWalker4483/AxisControl/README.md

             e.g millis();
 */

+ there's flexibility, the time code is unitless so speeds should be supplied in the same unit that time provides.

 void computeAxisPositions(double *axis_positions) override {};
 /* this function is passed a pointer in which to store the current position of each controlled axis in order */

 void updateMotorSpeeds(double *axis_speeds) override {};
 /* this function is passed a pointer to all of the current target speeds that each axis should attempt to achieve.
-The motor speeds should then be calculated by the user and applied for proper control*/
+The instantaneous motor speeds should then be calculated by the user and applied for proper control*/

 void pollMotors() override {};
 /* this function is meant to stand in the place of anything that needs to be called as often as possible for the motors to move at an appropriate speed